ibm-cloud-docs/discovery-data/migrate-to-v2.md

 ## Plan the migration
 {: #migrate-to-v2-plans}

 Get familiar with what's new in v2 and learn about how it differs from v1 before you provision a v2 instance.
 Your first v2 Plus plan trial instance is available at no charge for 30 days.
-Learn about and plan for the migration before you provision the instance so that you can get the most from your free trial.
+Learn about and plan for the migration before you provision the instance so that you can get the most from your trial.

 When you're ready to start the migration, create a migration schedule that you and your team can follow as you complete the process.
-Be sure to set up the new v2 service instance and get projects and collections recreated in the new service instance before you switch over to using the v2 service and before you delete your v1 instance.
+Be sure to set up the new v2 service instance and get projects and collections re-created in the new service instance before you switch over to using the v2 service and before you delete your v1 instance.

-Learn about the {{site.data.keyword.discoveryshort}} v2 plan options, so you can choose the right plan for your long term needs.
+Learn about the {{site.data.keyword.discoveryshort}} v2 plan options, so you can choose the right plan for your long-term needs.
 The Plus plan that you use to get started might be sufficient.
 However, you might choose to use an Enterprise or Premium plan instead.
 From a Plus plan, you can do an in-place upgrade to an Enterprise plan, but not to a Premium plan.

 ### Plan how to adapt your application
 {: #migrate-to-v2-projects}